supercerealoso/pizza_and_sadness_back/README.md

-# Power of Power Back
+# Pizza and Sadness Back

-Power of Power is a webcomic, this project is a simple CMS based on AdonisJS.
+Pizza and Sadness is a webcomic, this project is a simple CMS based on AdonisJS.